national-voter-file/national-voter-file/docker/README.md

 Note: The host should be `postgis` when accessed from inside the ETL docker container.

-## Extracting, transforming, and loading (ETL)

-This container is intended to run [Pentaho Data Integration](http://community.pentaho.com/projects/data-integration/) transforms and python scripts with some handy modules.
-These scripts and transforms are how we enrich, clean, and load data into the postgres database.

-Typically, you will invoke commands in this container as

-`docker-compose run etl`

 ## Loading Data

 The `load` directory has controls for loading data, and is the main entrypoint for